swissi2000/ProbeApp-Test/docs/TripMap.md

 Pressing this button will open the last created Trip Map.
 If no Trip Map has been done before, a message will say so.

 ### Show Saved TripMap Button
-Pressing this button will show a list of all the Trip Maps that have been saved before and allows to display a specific map.
+Pressing this button will show a list of all the Trip Maps that have been saved before and allows to open and display a specific Trip Map.

 ### START
 After all data has been entered, press the **START** button to initiated the Trip Map cycle.